void-intelligence/Nomad/docs/Matrix.md

 ### OVERVIEW

-The matrix class is split into four separate files to improve code readability and maintenance.
+The matrix class is split into five separate files to improve code readability and maintenance.

-The four files are as follows.
+The five files are as follows.

 1- **Matrix.cs**
 Primary logic functionality of the Matrix class.